 To go back to our shoe insert example, if you were to instead of linking directly to a product, say something like “while we can’t say it will solve every issue, for these certain types of foot pain, we recommend a shoe insert like Dr. M’s” you would be giving the user enough information to search for the product on their own, without directly persuading them to buy it.

-The key to the value of an inferred link lies in the ability of Google to determine the context around the link and the overall authority of the poster.
-In a way, this shifts the value away from the link itself and onto the credibility of the site, the author, and the publisher of the post.
+The key to the value of inferred links lies in the ability of Google to determine the context around the inferred link and the overall authority of the poster.
+In a way, this shifts the value away from the inferred link itself and onto the credibility of the site, the author, and the publisher of the post.
 If users find the inferred link valuable, they will search out the product or service themselves.
 Google can track this and via context, rank a page according to its value.

 Even without comparing the value of links versus inferred links, Google’s technology has been slowly moving towards this mode of thinking.
 By being able to read and understand a page, Google can determine what that page is trying to do.
 Couple that with the value proposition it has for users, and you get a more well-rounded picture of site relevance and authority.

 We’re not trying to suggest that links have no value or that inferred links will somehow make all links useless.
 Instead, what we are forecasting, based on the trends of both Google and users in general, is that there will be a shift towards equal importance of inferred links and direct links.
 Both types of links will be found in content that is contextual and relevant.

 At the current rate of advancement, within the next few years, we could see inferred links replace link building as the preferred method of content creation.
 This doesn’t mean that there will be a complete dissolution of link building services.
 We may see that inferred links will become the norm and traditional links will become a supporting mechanism.